Joe Cada: Summary

-Cada started playing online poker at about the age of 16.
-He twice staked accounts but lost all the money in the accounts that he shared with his brother Jerome.
+Cada started playing online poker at about the age of 15.
 His first online account was with PartyPoker.
+He started with $50 playing 5c /10c and quickly moved up stakes finding success.
+After 2 years Cada was playing the highest stakes on Party Poker.
+When he was 18 years old he started playing on Ultimate Bet where he eventually because a regular at $5/10, $10/25, and $25/50 NLHE.
+Cada was heavily impacted in the UB scandal where he was cheated out of $150,000 which caused him to move back down to $5/10 and $10/25.
 Although he was not legally able to play in casinos prior to age 21 in the United States, he could play in Canada at age 19 and play online.
-After a brief sabbatical from the game subsequent to losing his money, he began to play at a casino in Windsor, Ontario across the Canada–US border from his Detroit-area home.
-He earned enough to enter contests in the Bahamas and Costa Rica.

 At the time of his WSOP success, he was playing approximately 2,000 hands per day online at PokerStars under the User ID jcada99.
 Cada had been a professional poker player for six years at the time of his world championship.
-Between the end of 2008 and the 2009 November Nine, Cada had earned $551,788 online.
-Prior to the tournament, he had a $150,000 downswing that necessitated him finding a financial backer for the WSOP.
-Professional poker financiers Eric Haber and Cliff Josephy paid his entry fee in exchange for half of his winnings.
+Between the end of 2008 and the 2009 November Nine, Cada had earned $551,788 profit in online tournaments while still having success in the online cash games.

 Cada enjoys playing the "Sunday Major" tournaments at various online sites and says he honed his skill pursuing the knowledge and experience of better players at online training sites.
 He typically hosts many poker playing friends on Sundays to keep each other company while going through the grueling Sundays of playing the various majors.
 Usually, on Sundays, Cada hosts about fifteen friends to play online at his house.
 According to his CardPlayer magazine profile, Cada used several similar aliases to play with various online poker hosts: jcada99 and Joe Cada on the Full Tilt Poker website, jcada99 on PokerStars, and JCADA99 on Absolute Poker.